RimCorePlus/Industry/README.md

 - Craftable at the machining table with a 20% increased work requirement compared to fabrication

 ### Metal
+- Production chains for steel
-- Adds production chains for steel, silver, gold, and plasteel (every chain except for Steel can be disabled in settings)
+- Optional production chains for gold, silver, and plasteel
-- [Toggable patches](#toggable-patches) to improve vanilla metal balance
+- [Optional patches](#settings) to improve vanilla metal balance

 ### Neutroamine
 - (WIP) ~~Can now be synthesized in an expensive three step process~~

 ### Textiles
 - Cotton and devilstrand plants now yield raw fiber that must be spun before it can be used for tailoring
+- Optional production chain for Synthread (requires Plasteel production chain)

-- To help offset this additional labor requirement, the new 2x1 electric spinning wheel can stack with two tool cabinets for an 18% work speed boost on tailoring benches
+To help offset this added work requirement, the new 2x1 electric spinning wheel stacks with two tool cabinets for an 18% boost to work speed on tailoring benches.
-- Toggable production chain for Synthread (requires Plasteel production chain)

 ### Wood
-- Lumber production chain
-- Firewood
+- Trees now yield logs that are less useful than wood
+- Logs can be processed into firewood or green lumber at a carpentry trestle or machining table
+- Green lumber is dried on a drying rack for approximately two days to yield lumber (vanilla wood)
+- Wood-fueled benches and campfires now require firewood

-## Toggable Patches
+## Settings
 - [Production Chain] Chocolate
 - [Production Chain] Gold
 - [Production Chain] Plasteel (disabling this also disables Synthread chain)